jomyg/jenkins-ansible-docker-git-project/README.md

 ## Description:

-This is a DevOps CI/CD pipeline using Git, Jenkins, Ansible and Docker on AWS for deploying a python-flask application in a Docker container.The process should be initiated from a new commit to a specific branch of a GitHub repository.
+This is a DevOps jenkins freestyle project using Git, Jenkins, Ansible and Docker on AWS for deploying a python-flask application in a Docker container.The process should be initiated from a new commit to a specific branch of a GitHub repository.
 This event kicks off a process that begins building the Docker image.
 Jenkins supports this event-driven flow using the “GitHub hook trigger for GITScm polling".

 ## Architecture

 <center><img alt="aws" src="pic1.png"> </img></center>

 ## Setup
-1. CI/CD Server
+1. jenkins Server
 2. Docker Image Build Server
 3. Production/Test Server